bal2ag/kadabra/docs/configuration.rst

 Kadabra has a default set of configuration values.
-You can override the default configuration by specifying a dictionary when you initialize the :class:`~kadabra.Client` and :class:`~kadabra.Agent` whose keys are the configuration you want to override and whose values are the values you want to use.
+You can override the default configuration by specifying a dictionary when you initialize the :class:`~kadabra.Kadabra` and :class:`~kadabra.Agent` whose keys are the configuration you want to override and whose values are the values you want to use.

-For exampe, configuring the Client to use a different Redis port might look like this::
+For exampe, configuring the client API to use a different Redis port might look like this::

     my_config = {
         'CLIENT_CHANNEL_ARGS': {
             'port': 6500
     }
-    client = kadabra.Client(configuration=my_config)
+    client = kadabra.Kadabra(configuration=my_config)

 Note that for configuration values that are dictionaries (like arguments for initializing the channel), you only need to specify the keys/values that you